 The Wish Tower is a well-known and loved landmark on the seafront that can be seen in many paintings and drawings from its earliest era to photography in the present day.
-The accessibility of the tower means that a wide variety of people can appreciate the part that Eastbourne as a whole played in coastal defence over 200 years ago.
+The accessibility of the Tower means that a wide variety of people can appreciate the part that Eastbourne as a whole played in coastal defence over 200 years ago.

 There were also 29 other towers added later, in Suffolk and Essex, but these were given letters instead of numbers.
 Of the 103 originally built, only 43 remain, yet only two remain in public hands and largely unspoiled - The Dymchurch Tower (owned by English Heritage) and the Wish Tower.

 In the late 18th and Early 19th centuries, the coast from Eastbourne eastwards along Pevensey Bay was heavily defended against potential invasion from continental Europe.
-In 1794 an incident took place in the French revolutionary wars known as the seige of San Fiorenzo.
-In this incident, the tower at the Mortella point was proving a great defensive manuever for France and while it was inevitably captured by British forces, it held up so well that it inspired the British to build a series of towers during the Napoleonic wars - these towers are estimated to have been built between 1805-1810.
+In 1794 an incident took place in the French revolutionary wars known as the Siege of San Fiorenzo.
+In this incident, the tower at the Mortella point was proving a great defensive manoeuvre for France and while it was inevitably captured by British forces, it held up so well that it inspired the British to build a series of towers during the Napoleonic wars - these towers are estimated to have been built between 1805-1810.

 The Wish Tower began construction in early 1806/ late 1807.
 Construction had finished by 1810, and from 1812-1860 the tower was used as a coastguard station.
-This was not a search and rescue organization as it is now, it was a defensive guard whose primary job was to prevent smuggling.
-The tower was eventually decommissioned in 1873 by the War Office as the immediate danger of invasion had passed - the defensive strength of the Martello towers was never tested, and they were rendered obsolete for military use afterwards as a result of technological advances in heavy artillery.
+This was not a search and rescue organization as it is now; it was a defensive guard whose primary job was to prevent smuggling.
+The Tower was eventually decommissioned in 1873 by the War Office as the immediate danger of invasion had passed - the defensive strength of the Martello towers was never tested, and they were rendered obsolete for military use afterwards as a result of technological advances in heavy artillery.

 They did strengthen the British defence against Napoleon's 130,000 troops who were looking to invade Britian - crucially, any invasion fleet would need to land on flat, open beaches.
 This meant the most vulnerable areas included the south east coast between Folkestone and Beachy Head, hence the need for the Towers.
-17 towers were built between Pevensey Bay and Eastbourne, and although the Wish Tower is about a mile away from the Redoubt Fortress (there are three of these, the others being in Dymchurch and Harwich, which acted as both forts and depots for supplying the Martello Towers with provisions), the others are built closer together for mutual protection.
+17 Towers were built between Pevensey Bay and Eastbourne, and although the Wish Tower is about a mile away from the Redoubt Fortress (there are three of these, the others being in Dymchurch and Harwich, which acted as both forts and depots for supplying the Martello Towers with provisions), the others are built closer together for mutual protection.

-The Martello Towers were designed to take a single 24-pounder gun on the roof, which would traverse through 360 degress, meaning they could fire both inland and out towards sea.
+The Martello Towers were designed to take a single 24-pounder gun on the roof, which would traverse through 360 degress, meaning they could fire both inland and out towards the sea.
 They are also designed to accommodate 24 men and one officer in the middle floor of the Tower.
 Although they never saw military use, smuggling was a major issue at the time, so from 1808 to 1812 the Tower was manned by the East Sussex Volunteer Corps, as well as the Coastguard.